Exploring Grand Canyon National Park

 - Distance: 19.6 km

-Here we are, on what is considered a difficult hike that can be done in 2 days.
-Don’t worry, you’ll find refreshment points and drinking water along the way (you’ll really need it in the summer, trust me).
-This trail is very popular, it’s simply magnificent and allows you to descend into the depths of the Grand Canyon to admire the rocks, the desert, but also to retrace the footsteps of the first civilisations.
-A Wild West setting for total immersion!
+This brings us to a difficult hike that can be completed over two days.
+There are rest stops and drinking water along the route (you’ll really need it in the summer, trust me).
+This very popular trail is beautiful and takes you deep into the Grand Canyon to admire the rocks, the desert, but also to follow in the footsteps of the region’s earliest civilizations.
+The Wild West setting makes the experience especially immersive.

 Tanner Trail